-Amendment I – No law enacted by electoral initiative or otherwise shall promote the practice of or the belief in a religion, a factional political doctrine or a cultural tradition, or suppress the lawful, orderly practice thereof; or abridge the right of the People to peaceably assemble, and to petition the government for a redress of grievances; or the freedom of the press; or of any citizen to convey or to express, absent implied or express threat, a reality to adult citizens, unless the imparting of such information, or the manner or timing of its expression, is likely to cause a citizen injury, without sparing another from the same, or from worse.
+Amendment I – No law enacted by electoral initiative or otherwise shall promote the practice of or the belief in a religion, a factional political doctrine, or a cultural tradition, nor suppress the lawful, orderly practice thereof; or abridge the right of the People to peaceably assemble and to petition the government for a redress of grievances; or the freedom of the press, or of any citizen, to convey or to express, absent implied or express threat, a reality to another adult citizen, unless the imparting of such information, or the manner or timing of its expression, would likely cause said citizen injury without sparing any other from the same or from worse.

-Amendment IV – No citizen shall be deprived of life, liberty, privacy or property without a reasonable, impartial application of law: issuance of criminal bench warrants for specific objects, persons or places to be searched or seized, upon lawful establishment of probable cause; or else reasonable suspicion of criminal activity established on scene by direct police observation, credible witness affirmation, reasonably incriminating circumstance, erratic or desperate behavior, or suspect self-incrimination; impounding of property only for evidentiary purposes, forfeiture, or for safekeeping with the consent of the owner or possessor; use of physical force sufficient only to subdue physical aggression, fleeing, or other bodily resistance to lawful detainment or arrest; use of deadly force only against ongoing, lethal endangerment of the public, or of law enforcement.
+Amendment IV – No citizen shall be deprived of life, liberty, privacy or property without a reasonable, impartial application of law: issuance of criminal bench warrants for specific objects, persons or places to be searched or seized following lawful establishment of probable cause; or else reasonable suspicion of criminal activity established on scene by direct police observation, credible witness affirmation, reasonably incriminating circumstance, erratic or desperate behavior, or suspect self-incrimination; impounding of property only for evidentiary purposes, in forfeiture, or for safekeeping with the consent of the owner or possessor; use of physical force sufficient only to subdue physical aggression, fleeing, or other bodily resistance to lawful detainment or arrest; use of deadly force only against ongoing, lethal endangerment of the public or of law enforcement itself.

-Amendment V – The intentional, knowing, reckless or criminally negligent infliction of death or grave physical or psychological injury—a disabling injury that is not susceptible to humane, restorative care or natural, restorative healing absent professional medical or mental health intervention—by an adult upon a minor, a postpartum human being younger than eighteen years of age, henceforth shall be a high crime: an offense so heinous and degenerate that, upon conviction and exhausted appeal of the convicted, the latter shall be confined by the state, apart from the public, until death.
+Amendment V – The intentional, knowing, reckless or criminally negligent infliction of death or of a grave physical or psychological injury, i.e. a disabling injury not susceptible to humane, restorative care or natural, restorative healing absent professional medical or mental health intervention, by an adult upon a minor, a postpartum human being younger than eighteen years of age, henceforth shall constitute a high crime: an offense so heinous and degenerate that, upon conviction and exhausted appeal of the convicted, the latter shall be confined by the state, apart from the public, until death.

 At any time the accused may waive the right to a trial by jury; or the presiding judge may issue a ruling, upon examination of the accused and with the assent of two mental health physicians, that the accused is incapable of presenting a coherent, effective defense; whereupon the judge may appoint the same clerk of the law to act as a surrogate defendant, enjoying all the rights and privileges of the accused in the presentation of a defense; or may commit the accused to a mental health facility for treatment in preparation for trial.